operator-framework/olm-docs/content/en/docs/Tasks/install-operator-with-olm.md

 You can read more about target namespace selection for your `OperatorGroup` [here](/docs/concepts/crds/operatorgroup#target-namespace-selection)

-## Subscribe to your operator
+## Install your operator

 To install an Operator, simply create a `Subscription` for your operator.
+This represents the intent to subscribe to a stream of available versions of this Operator from a `CatalogSource`:

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1